JuliaStats/Distributions.jl/doc/source/multivariate.rst

                         # over 1:k

+.. _multivariatenormal:

 Multivariate Normal Distribution
 ----------------------------------

-The *multivariate normal distribution* is a multidimensional generalization of the *normal distribution*.
+The `Multivariate normal distribution <http://en.wikipedia.org/wiki/Multivariate_normal_distribution>`_ is a multidimensional generalization of the *normal distribution*.
 The probability density function of a d-dimensional multivariate normal distribution with mean vector μ and covariance matrix Σ is

 .. math::